 That is how you achieve perfect print products without any bleed failures.
 Stay tuned for our next article on printing basics

 - Print basics: How to use RGB and CMYK correctly

 - Print basics: How to add spot varnish to your printings with InDesign

-This entry was posted on Tuesday, September 27th, 2011 at 11:34 am and is filed under blog, print basics, tutorial.
+This entry was posted on Dienstag, September 27th, 2011 at 11:34 am and is filed under blog, print basics, tutorial.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Both comments and pings are currently closed.
+You can leave a response, or trackback from your own site.